Giratin/authentication_sequelize/README.md

 <hr>

 # Testing
-For testing how it work, just you can install Postman or any alternative that can do the same job or you can directly use it in your frontend App since Cors is enabled if you are using Angular.
+For testing how it works, just you can install Postman or any alternative that can do the same job also you can directly use it in your frontend App since Cors is enabled if you are using Angular.